edge-classic/EDGE-classic/README.md

 # Currently Supported Platforms

-- Windows 32/64-bit (x86 architecture), XP or later
+- Windows 32/64-bit (x86 architecture), Vista or later
+  - Windows XP support has been deprecated; build instructions are in COMPILING.md but are not guaranteed to work with future versions
 - [Web Browsers](https://edge-classic.github.io/play.html) (Desktop browsers are supported, mobile browsers require future touch and gamepad input work)
 - Linux 32/64-bit (x86 and ARM architecture - ARM tested with Raspberry Pi OS on a Pi 4B)
 - BSD 32/64-bit (x86 and ARM64 architecture - tested with FreeBSD 13.1; ARM64 tested on a Pi 4B but not recommended unless proper video acceleration is available